mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

 based on the `Tx`, and knows that it is infeasible for anyone to find another `Tx` that has the same digest here.
 So, an attacker (on the computer) could give the device an improperly formed `TxSummary` and lie to the device this way, but the attacker will not be able to get consensus to accept those signatures.
-The device therefore knows that the either the `TxSummary` is accurate, or it's signature doesn't matter because the `Tx` will not be accepted.
+The device therefore knows that either the `TxSummary` is accurate, or it's signature doesn't matter because the `Tx` will not be accepted.

 A hardware wallet can also expect to be supplied with the `TxSummaryUnblindingData` which allows it to see